-Scottish Ballet is spearheading a ground-breaking 18 month pilot Dance for Parkinson’s Scotland programme, delivered in partnership with Dance Base.
+Scottish Ballet is spearheading a groundbreaking pilot Dance for Parkinson’s Scotland programme, delivered in partnership with Dance Base.

 This initiative is focused on enabling those with Parkinson’s to experience the benefits of dance and creativity, improving balance, spatial awareness, confidence and fluidity in movement.